Why Americans Struggle & How To Win Peace & Prosperity

 Finland gives everyone a total of 44 days paid vacation and holidays.
 Italy guarantees 40 days (8 weeks) of paid vacation, Denmark guarantees 36 days, Luxembourg 35, Germany 34, both France and Italy 31, Norway 29, and England, Australia, and Switzerland all require 28.

-Why don’t the overwhelming majority of our new mothers get any paid leave, when 183 other countries guarantee paid maternal leave for mothers.
-San Francisco now gives all new parents six weeks of leave with full pay.
+Why don’t the overwhelming majority of our new mothers get any paid leave from work, when 190 other countries guarantee paid maternal leave and many of them even give new fathers paid leave?

 Even Russia gives new mothers 5 months of leave at full pay.
 Most countries make sure new mothers get at least 3 and 1/2 months paid leave and many give new fathers time off, too.

-In 18 countries, women get between 26 and 51 weeks of paid leave.
-Even Mexico, Iran, and Pakistan give new mothers 12 weeks of paid leave at 100% of their salary.
+In 18 countries, women get between 26 and 51 weeks (nearly a year) of paid leave.
+Even Mexico, Iran, and Pakistan give new mothers 3 months of paid leave at 100% of their salary.
+San Francisco now gives all new parents 6 weeks of leave with full pay.

 Most developed countries also provide excellent child care at a very low cost.
 For example, Denmark pays ¾ of the cost of child care to all families and even more for lower-income workers.